awsdocs/amazon-rds-user-guide/doc_source/USER_PostgreSQL.Replication.ReadReplicas.md

 + You can promote a PostgreSQL read replica to be a new source DB instance\.
 However, the read replica doesn't become the new source DB instance automatically\.
 The read replica, when promoted, stops receiving WAL communications and is no longer a read\-only instance\.
 You must set up any replication you intend to have going forward because the promoted read replica is now a new source DB instance\.
 + If no user transactions are occurring on the source DB instance, a PostgreSQL read replica reports a replication lag of up to five minutes\.
 + You can't create physical replication slots in PostgreSQL\.
++ You can't enable automated backups on PostgreSQL read replicas\.

 ## Replication interruptions with PostgreSQL read replicas<a name="USER_PostgreSQL.Replication.ReadReplicas.Interruptions"></a>